truly, I say to you, if you have faith as a

 should understand the specific outcome of belief is ALWAYS left in our

-personal domain of choice volition.
+personal domain of intellect and choice volition.
 The true follower/believer does NOT point to miracles to persuade, but

-rather appeals to reason and elegance to inspire.
-Jesus did plenty of
+rather appeals to reason and elegance to inspire better belief.
+Yeshua did plenty of

-miracles, yet those did NOT make the difference in developing the belief for
+miracles, yet those did NOT induce a paradigm change, did NOT make the difference in developing the belief for

 which he was looking.